 You can quickly get a rank up or down.
 If you play well in your placement matches, you can easily rank to the highest placement in the selected tier.
 The only downside is that you can’t see your rank progress.
 It’s hidden and only showcases some performance-based statistics throughout each Valorant Act.

 With each new Valorant Act update, players will see a ‘soft reset’ in their ranking tier.
 The company’s officials broke this news down during the Act 2 launch.

-The ‘Soft reset’ term means that all players will put into ‘abridged placement’ for the next competitive mode games.
+The ‘Soft reset’ term means that all players will be put into ‘abridged placement’ phase for the next competitive mode games.
 If you perform well in these games, you will be promoted higher in the ranks.
 However, if your performance is just satisfactory, you will likely be placed one rank lower.
 The same goes for Act 3 and so forth.

 As quoted by Riot Games themselves:

 “Typically, your Match Rank will land a couple of tiers below where you ended the prior Act, but we’ll be increasing how heavily we weigh performance in your early games so you can quickly improve your matchmaking rank if you play well and win.”